If doing a sales product demo FEELS easy and intuitive, watch out.

 It’s a misguided approach that can sabotage your deal.

-We’ve found it’s much more effective to do concentrated product demos.
+We’ve found it’s much more effective to do concentrated sales product demos.

-That means you’ll keep your talk short and punchy, sticking to a 9-minute rule for your main demo.
+That means you’ll keep your talk short and punchy, sticking to a 9-minute rule for your main product demonstration.

 You’ll also spend far less time talking about features — 39% less, in fact.